Slate (vehicle): Features

-The Slate Truck's base configuration, called the "Blank Slate", does not include an infotainment system, speakers, or power windows.
-All units are produced with the same unpainted gray polypropylene exterior, with vinyl wraps as the only offered way to change the exterior color.
-A phone mount is standard, and a tablet mount is optional.
-The Blank Slate configuration has fabric armrests and physical climate controls.
+The Slate's base configuration, called the "Blank Slate", will not include an infotainment system, speakers, or power windows.
+All units will be produced with the same unpainted gray polypropylene exterior, with vinyl wraps as the only offered way to change the exterior color.
+A smartphone mount will be standard, and a tablet mount optional.
+The Blank Slate configuration will have fabric armrests and physical climate control knobs.
 The company plans to offer a large number of accessories for professional or DIY installation.

-Unlike most vehicles sold in the United States, the Slate Truck is not expected to have any Internet connectivity; instead, customers are expected to use their own mobile device for audio streaming, navigation, and over-the-air updates for their trucks.
+Unlike most vehicles sold in the United States, the Slate does not have any in-car entertainment system or connectivity; instead, customers are expected to use their own mobile device for audio streaming, navigation, and over-the-air updates for their trucks.
 The vehicle will have a small driver information screen.

 Bodystyles

-All Slate Truck models will be produced as pickup trucks.
-The company will offer accessories to convert the vehicle into a 5-seat SUV with a traditional squared-off roof or a fastback roof.
+The base Slate model will be a pickup truck, but can be configured as a 5-seat SUV with a traditional squared-off roof or a fastback roof.
+While customers will be able to purchase the parts to complete the conversions (roll cage, rear bench seat, and exterior shell with two additional side curtain airbags), in June 2026 the company announced it would offer the two SUV designs from the factory.

-The Slate pickup is exactly the same length, 174.6 inch, as the fifth-generation Toyota pickup that was in production from 1988 through 1994.
+Service and customization

-Partnerships
+The company plans to provide repair guides through its Slate U platform and has announced a 10-year/110,000-mile battery and powertrain warranty.
+In October 2025, Slate Auto announced a partnership with RepairPal to provide owners access to a network of approximately 3,000 service locations in the United States, including more than 100 facilities capable of performing high-voltage electric vehicle repairs.

-In October of 2025, Slate Auto announced a partnership with RepairPal, a network of certified auto repair shops and dealerships across the US, to give owners access to 4000 service points from day one.
+The vehicle will support extensive customization through a marketplace offering more than 200 accessories, including vinyl wraps, roof racks, audio systems, seat covers, and light covers.